Initialc05/MazeBot/README.md

-The final submission for DnB 2025.
+The final submission for DnB 2025, Group 17.